How Your Systems and People Power Profit and Success

 The Power of People in Your Business

 An established business likely has an existing team and other relationships.
 We hear it said that “people are the most important asset in a business”.
-The past 18 months have certainly reinforced the significant role they play in your business.’s success.
+The past few years have certainly reinforced the significant role they play in your business.’s success.
 So let’s start there.

 Employees.

-• Is there a path to help them grow and develop within your company — so they stay?
+- Is there a path to help employees grow and develop within your company — so they stay?

 Sub-Contractors, Vendors, and Alliance Partners.